We often associate money-saving with cold weather and winter fuel bills, but what about hot weather?

 Using electric showers can be relatively expensive to run.
 In some instances, constant use can put a lot of pressure on weak household electrics.
 We’ve had issues in the past.

 At current energy price levels, electric showers cost approximately 2 to 3 p per minute to use.
-Which adds up if the whole family starts showering more and some members seem to spend half a lifetime in there.
+This adds up if the whole family starts showering more and some members seem to spend half a lifetime in there.

 When the weather is warm, you won’t need to set the water temperature so high.
 In fact, a nice cool shower could be just what the doctor ordered after a baking hot day in the sun.